stepanosokin/RfgfLicenseLoader/README.md

 2) qgis and osgeo Python libraries in your Python environment.
 OSGeo4W software package is a good option.
 If have OSGeo4w installed and want to configure PyCharm to use with QGIS (PyQgis), you may use these instructions: https://haifengniu.com/post/how-to-set-environment-for-pyqgis-3-in-pycharm/

 3) Create new project.
 Add RfgfLicenseLoader.py file to the project.
+OR
+just clone the project from here using git.

 4) create an instance of RfgfLicenseLoader class: my_RfgfLoader = RfgfLicenseLoader()